MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 This will give us a very simple BubbleTea app that we now can execute.
 If you run it via `go run main.go` hopefully you should see something like this:

 ![](assets/bubbletea-multimodel-starting_model.png)

 and you should now be able press `s` or `d` to change the message displayed.

-##### The database
+### The database
-As we just have an example project, I elected to just use a JSON file for as a "database".
+As we just have an example project, I elected to just use a JSON file as a "database", as this is good enough for this short demo project.
 You can just make a new JSON file called `tasks.json` and copy the contents below.

 <details> <summary>Show json "database" file</summary>